bioinfocz/scdrake/README.md

 ### Funding

-This work was supported by [ELIXIR CZ](https://www.elixir-czech.cz) research infrastructure project (MEYS Grant No: LM2018131) including access to computing and storage facilities.
+This work was supported by [ELIXIR CZ](https://www.elixir-czech.cz) research infrastructure project (MEYS Grant No: LM2018131 and LM2023055) including access to computing and storage facilities.

 ### Software and methods used by `{scdrake}`